TechyTravelerAshish/my-docker-tomcat/README.md

 docker ps

+NOTE :- Copy war files using winscp, downloading directlt caused zip error while starting container

 ### ---- Container Logs ----
 docker logs container-id

-Copy war files using winscp, downloading directlt caused zip error while starting container

 ## Alpine tomcat is the stable option use that only for now.
 (Final Image)